spacebanana420/Andromeda/README.md

 Supported systems
 ----------
-This project was written with Linux in mind, however it will work on any system as long as you can get the required dependencies.
-For basic utilities like "ls", "basename" or "cp", the script requires the GNU coreutils, busybox utils or the "BSD coreutils" seen in FreeBSD or similar.
+This project was written with Linux in mind and is certain to work on any Linux system with a repository that isn't decades old, however it will also work on any system as long as you can get the required dependencies.
+For basic utilities like "ls", "basename" or "cp", the script requires the GNU coreutils, busybox utils, the "BSD coreutils" seen in FreeBSD or similar core system utilities.

 Officially supported systems:
 * Debian Linux and derivatives (Ubuntu, Mint, etc)